-In 2018, Governor Murphy signed into law the landmark legislation known as the Clean Energy Act.1 The law called for a significant overhaul of New Jersey's clean energy systems by building sustainable infrastructure in order to fight climate change and reduce carbon emissions, which will in turn create well-paying local jobs, grow the State's economy, and improve public health while ensuring a cleaner environment for current and future residents.
+In 2018, Governor Murphy signed into law the landmark legislation known as the Clean Energy Act ("CEA").1 The law called for a significant overhaul of New Jersey's clean energy systems by augmenting existing EE, RE, and DER programs and building sustainable infrastructure in order to fight climate change and reduce carbon emissions.
+Reducing the rate of climate change and emissions will in turn create well-paying local jobs, grow the State's economy, and improve public health, while ensuring a cleaner environment for current and future residents.